Building confidence to speak in public

 Students in Primary have the opportunity to learn the skills and rules about how to play chess under the direction of our Primary Teachers.
 Chess club runs one lunchtime a week and all students are able to participate.
 There will be opportunities for students to be engaged in school tournaments with their peers.
 It is also an opportunity for students to build their confidence in socialising with students who share similar interests as well as students who want the opportunity to try something new.

 The benefits of being part of a music ensemble are many.
-The development of skills in collaboration, working together with a common goal of producing excellent music, are central to the co-curricular program.
-On a personal level, students are encouraged to use the skills and abilities they have developed in the Music program or with their tutor, enhancing their ensemble skills along with their own playing ability.
-Again, making music in a group situation is also just a fun thing to do.
+The development of skills in collaboration, working together with a common goal of producing excellent music, are central to the music ensemble program.
+The research connecting literacy/numeracy and academic success to music are irrefutable.

-There are many opportunities for students from Years 3-12 to participate in co-curricular music:
+There are many opportunities for students from Years 3-12 to participate in an ensemble:

 Specialist instrumental tutors also operate in the College and offer tuition in a variety of instruments.
 These lessons attract a fee, take place throughout the school day and provide a convenient way for students to learn an instrument without adding to busy family schedules outside of school hours.
 Students are expected to catch up on any work missed by attending these lessons and arrangements are made between parents and the tutor regarding timing.